Follow Your Path

 Yes!
 If you would like your agent to send us work, please have them contact us through the submissions email.
 Agents are welcome to submit material at any time.

-Why are you only open to unagented submissions for part of the year?
+Why are you only open to unagented submissions for such a short timeframe?

-We want to keep Gnome Road Publishing open to unagented authors and illustrators while also having enough time to review manuscripts and keep our lives manageable.
-Having a submissions window helps to make this possible.
+We want to keep Gnome Road Publishing open to unagented authors and illustrators while also having enough time to review manuscripts and respond to queries AND keep our lives manageable.
+Having a submissions window helps make this possible.

 Are comp titles required in the query?